-We start our analysis by implementing the Yuakawa Lagrangian in \texttt{FeynRules} \cite{Alloul:2013bka} to generate Universal FeynRules Output (UFO).
-In the next step, the UFO is interfaced with the event generator to simulate the signal.
-Both the signal and background events are generated using \texttt{MadGraph5\_aMC@NLO} \cite{Alwall:2014hca}, providing the cross sections at the leading order (LO).
 For the evaluation of both signal and background cross sections, we employ \texttt{NN23LO1} as the parton distribution function (PDF) \cite{NNPDF:2014otw}.
-The $\tau$ decays are simulated within the \texttt{TAUOLA} package integrated in the MadGraph.
+The $\tau$ decays are simulated within the \texttt{TAUOLA} package integrated in \texttt{PYTHIA-8}.
 These parton level events are then passed through \texttt{PYTHIA-8} \cite{Sjostrand:2014zea} for showering and hadronization.
 To incorporate the detector effects, the resulting events are finally processed through the fast detector simulation package \texttt{Delphes-3.4.2} \cite{deFavereau:2013fsa} using the default CMS card.
 Within Delphes, we use the anti-$k_T$ jet clustering algorithm \cite{Cacciari:2008gp} using the \texttt{FastJet} package \cite{Cacciari:2011ma}.
 The respective tagging efficiencies for the $b$ and $\tau$-tagged jets have been parametrically incorporated within the default CMS card.

 Among all relevant backgrounds corresponding to two different signal final states SL and DL, the most dominant is the $t\bar{t}$ pair production.
 This background sample is generated by matching up to two jets.
 Fully leptonic decays of $t\bar{t}$ pair introduce two leptons in the final state while only one lepton emerges from the semi-leptonic decay of $t\bar{t}$ pair.
 In addition, associated production of single top with $W$ boson is another significant contributor to the backgrounds.
 Sizable contributions also arise from $t\bar{t}h$, $t\bar{t}V$, $VV$, and the QCD-QED $b\bar{b}Z^*/\gamma^* \to b\bar{b}\tau^+ \tau^-$ processes tabulated in Table \ref{tab:baseline}.